 I raised the anchor at 0945.
 Although the wind was adequate for sailing, I was forced to keep the motor running because the batteries were down and I also had to run the water-maker to replenish the water supply.
 I opened 75% of the headsail while I kept the engine running at a low RPM.
 Moving slowly for 5.5 nautical miles (M) we arrived in Archangelos [37° 12' N 26° 46.3' E] at 1050.
 I anchored in 6.5 m letting out 45 m of chain allowing plenty of swinging room since some of the forecasts, not all, were calling for south winds for this evening.

 There was only one other boat here, some distance from Thetis, a small traditional sailboat with a German flag and another singlehander.
-I think that I have seen her before but I am not sure where.
+I thought that I had seen her before but I was not sure where.
 I called Olympic Airlines and made reservations to fly from Leros to Athens on the 25th of this month.
 I also reconfirmed with Agmar that Thetis was scheduled for her haul-out on the 19th.
 This means that I have just one week left this year to enjoy Thetis.

 Later three chartered sailboats full of germans came and anchored, rather inexpertly, nearby.
 Fortunately they left after a few hours.